||

 He added that the women had informed the court that they had joined the center when they were 24 and 27 years old respectively and had chosen to stay there voluntarily.
 The court also noted that a similar petition had been filed by the mother of those women eight years ago, raising similar concerns.

-The Isha Foundation in its petition strongly denied the accusations, stating that the two women are living at the centre of their own free will.
+The Isha Foundation in its petition strongly denied the accusations, stating that the two women are living at the center of their own free will.
 The foundation also claimed that the petitioner, along with others, had attempted to trespass on its property under the guise of being part of a fact-finding committee.

 During the hearing, the Chief Justice highlighted a separate case involving the foundation, where a doctor associated with Isha Ashram had recently been charged with child abuse under the stringent Protection of Children from Sexual Offences (Pocso) Act.